bkenndpngineering/Kinect_Skeleton_Tracker/README.md

 - [x] (Re)write Python parser for new tracking module
 - [x] Modify tracker.py
 - [x] Modify tracked_user.py
-- [ ] Write skeleton display - pygame
+- [x] Write skeleton display - pygame
+- [ ] Make skeleton display better

+(Current issues with skeleton: Head drawing needs to be updated to not use a limb, constant slouch breaks all right side tracking)

 - [ ] Fix the JSON, delete the physics and dab code
 - [ ] Rename trackhands to trackbody, modify trackers to use new name
 - [x] Update gitignore to ignore more files

 ## Notes
 When running the code, it displays all the data but claims an error and "invalid line," will disregard and move on to skeleton drawing